LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

   $ cd build-dir
   $ make

-If you have access to a multi-core system you can compile in parallel by running ``make -j`` (to build with all available cores) or ``make -j N`` to build using N cores.
+If you have access to a multicore system you can compile in parallel by running ``make -j`` (to build with all available cores) or ``make -j N`` to build using N cores.